KormexGit/GM-Animate/README.md

 A sample project is in the repo but is still WIP.

-### Planned features for the future (at whatever point I get around to it)
-- More effects!
-- A curve runner: Changes a variable based on an animation curve.
-Would work with any variable, not just ones inside the GM animate system

-Features I'd like to add but may not ever get around to because they'd be quite complicated:
-- Attachment point editor
-- Functions to automatically keep animations attached to eachother at the chosen points/angles

 ## More resources
 Need help with GM Animate?
 Looking for more libraries and tools for GameMaker?
 Come join us at the [GameMaker Kitchen discord server](https://discord.gg/8krYCqr)!
 You can find the thread for GM Animate in the `your_resources` forum.